-Uncompromising, inventive, exciting, highly influential electric blues musicians 1968 New York
+Uncompromising, inventive, exciting, highly influential electric blues musicians

 The 60's English blues~rock boom